Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much more to explore around town.

 Interesting Facts: Kate Sessions is known locally as “the mother of Balboa Park”.
 She designed a lot of the park's landscaping and spent years planting trees.

 You can spend a day just walking around and exploring the history and architecture, picnicking in the green zones, riding a mini train, going on a carousel, or visiting the International Village.
 The park is home to so many Museums, you will need days to explore them all.
 Some of my favorites are "Air and Space", "Science Center", "Natural History" and "Museum of Art".

 To see the full list, go to the official website here.

 Each museum requires a full review by itself to describe all its wonders, but I will be covering a few of them in this review.

-For the young children, several play areas are placed throughout the park.
+For young children, several play areas are placed throughout the park.
 Some are near the museums.
 The best one is “Pepper Grove Playground” which is a large play area with picnic tables – right next to the Science Center.

 Tip: Tuesdays are free admission days to all museums at the park, but only for San Diego residents.

 The park is also home to the Spreckels Organ Pavilion – the world’s largest outdoor pipe organ.
 This unique organ contains 4,725 pipes ranging in length from the size of a pencil to 32 feet.

 Tip: A free organ concert is performed every Sunday at 2 PM.
 The plaza is also host to special summer events.
 You can find an event calendar here.